digitalmediabremen/documents/index.md

+# Digital Media Documents

+this is a collection of documents on topics related to the [Digital Media Program](https://digitalmedia-bremen.de).

+---

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/digitalmediabremen/documents/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.